JuliusTechCo/JuliusGraph/FAQ.md

     Graph computing solves the most common and challenging problems for building complex data and analytical pipelines and systems.
 These challenges includes scalability, transparency, explainability, lineage, adaptability and reproducibility.
 The reason is that computational DAG is an ideal representation for building generic solutions for these common challenges.
 Please refer to [this blog](https://www.juliustech.co/blog/why-graph-computing-is-stellar) for a full explanation.

-    Julius Graph Engine is the first solution that delivers the full benefits of graph computing in a low-code interface, allowing a small development team to build sophisticated, scalable and transparent systems with very little code.
+    Julius Graph Engine is the first solution that delivers the full benefits of graph computing using a low-code RuleDSL, allowing a small development team to build sophisticated, scalable and transparent systems with very little code.

 2. What are the `Atom` and `RuleDSL` in Julius?

-    `Atom` and `RuleDSL` are the two fundamental constructs Julius uses to create and execute computational DAGs.
+    `Atom` and `RuleDSL` are the two fundamental constructs in Julius for creating computational DAGs.

-    `Atom` stands for atomic operation, it encapsulates the functions being called at individual node in Julius' computational DAG.
-Atom is the minimal unit of distribution and caching in Julius' computational DAG, it cannot broken apart further for these purposes.
+    `Atom` stands for atomic operation, it encapsulates the functions being performed at individual nodes in Julius' computational DAG.
+Atom is the minimal unit of distribution and caching in Julius' computational DAG.
 Atom is a generic base interface that can be inherited in any major programming languages, such as C++, Pyton, Java, Julia, .Net and R etc. Existing libraries written in these languages can be easily wrapped up under the `Atom` interface.

-    `RuleDSL` is a high level declarative domain specific language (DSL) for creating computational DAGs.
-RuleDSL features an easy to use and low-code syntax connects individual `Atoms` to create applications or systems as computational DAGs.
+    `RuleDSL` is a high level declarative domain specific language (DSL) for defining computational DAGs.
+RuleDSL features an easy to use and low-code syntax that connects individual Atoms to create the computational DAG, which captures the entire data and analytical pipeline for an applications or a system.

     Please refer to Julius [tutorials](https://juliustechco.github.io/JuliusGraph) for more detailed explanations and examples of using Atom and RuleDSL.